Yogita-1327/Expense-Tracker/README.md

-# Expense-Tracker
-The Expense Tracker is a simple yet powerful personal finance management application built using Streamlit, Pandas, and Plotly.
-It is designed to help users record, monitor, and analyze their daily expenses with ease.
+💰 Expense Tracker App

+A simple and efficient Expense Tracking System that helps users record daily expenses, view spending patterns, categorize transactions, and manage their financial activities with ease.
+This app is lightweight, user-friendly, and suitable for both personal and small-business use.